nevermined-io/app_docs/docs/tutorials/50-faucets.md

 <p align="center"><img src="/images/tutorials/50-Testnet-Chiado-xDAI.png" /></p>

 ### Getting testnet USDC for Chiado Gnosis
-We're not aware of any straightforward way to get USDC for Chiado testnet.
+Right now, USDC doesn't exist for Chiado.
 If you want to try out the purchasing flow, we recommend you use Polygon Mumbai or Arbitrum Goerli.
-They flows are identical on each network.
+The flows are identical on each network.

 ## Getting tokens for Goerli, the testnet for Arbitrum